Ingredients7 d 12 h 30 m servings 207

 - Preheat an outdoor smoker for 200 to 225 degrees F (95 to 110 degrees C).

-- To Make the Rub: In a medium bowl, mix together the mace, 1/4 cup garlic powder, 1/4 cup onion powder, paprika, sage, thyme and honey.
+- To Make the Rub: In a medium bowl, mix together the mace, 2 tablespoons garlic powder, 2 tablespoons onion powder, paprika, sage, thyme and honey.

 - Evenly coat the pork with the rub and work it in with your fingers.
 Place a roasting rack in a drip pan and lay the meat on the rack.